inner-outer-space/de-zoomcamp-2024/2_workflow_orchestration/readme.md

 - Go back to the test_config pipeline
 - Change the Data Loader to BigQuery and set the profile to Default
 - Click Run
 - This query connects to the cloud, runs the query there, and returns a answer on our computer.
-It confirms that we have a good connection.
+Receiving an answer confirms that we have a good connection.
 <img src="https://github.com/inner-outer-space/de-zoomcamp-2024/assets/12296455/56849adc-4706-4ab2-a19c-4534c01f1ff7" width="auto" height="250">
 <br>
 <br>